 Red giant flying squirrel

-Borneo is home to a variety of flying squirrels and the Red giant flying squirrel is the largest of them all.
+Borneo is home to a variety of flying squirrels, and the Red giant flying squirrel is the largest of them all.
 Despite their name, flying squirrels don’t actually fly.
-But they are able to glide over large distances with the help of a flying membrane, which is essentially flap of skin that extends from their front feet to the back feet, as you can see in the image below.
+But they are able to glide over large distances with the help of a flying membrane, which is essentially a flap of skin that extends from their front feet to their back feet, as you can see in the image below.

 Bornean pygmy squirrel